GoGuardian

 How Learning Loss Impacts Students

-Every summer, students become inactive in their learning and “forget” portions of what they learned throughout the school year.
+Every summer, students become inactive in their Learning and “forget” portions of what they learned throughout the school year.
 So one can only imagine how teachers and parents might feel about this extended hiatus during COVID.
-We’ve spoken about the COVID slide before, and if the degradation of knowledge during regular summers is any indication of what’s occurring during COVID, it’s worrying to think where students will be in their learning when they do finally get back in the classroom next year.
+We’ve spoken about the COVID slide before, and if the degradation of knowledge during regular summers is any indication of what’s occurring during COVID, it’s worrying to think where students will be in their Learning when they do finally get back in the classroom next year.

 As previously mentioned, STEM projects are all about helping students with their critical thinking skills.
 Rather than having kids who can just memorize facts to pass a test, students must be able to truly understand a topic and utilize this knowledge to create new solutions.

 But how much are students’ scores affected by these periods of time-off, including extended winter holidays?
 It has been shown that most students lose around one month of their knowledge or one-tenth of a standard deviation of scores on tests during a typical summer.
-This is not an insignificant amount of learning to lose.
+This is not an insignificant amount of Learning to lose.
 Plus, the studies show that students living in lower socio-economic areas experience this impact more harshly.

-What is most alarming is that the higher the grade level of the students, the greater their learning loss.
+What is most alarming is that the higher the grade level of the students, the greater their Learning loss.
 This can be explained by the simple logic that the skills and knowledge that we learn at higher grade levels are more complex and therefore require more practice to maintain.

 Finally, this trend tends to impact mathematics the most, followed by spelling and literacy.
 We can attribute this to the fact that kids usually continue to read and write when they are not in school, but rarely are subject to any math problems in their vacation.